codecourse/slender/README.md

 # slender
-A slender starter structure for Slim 3
+A slender starter structure for the [Slim PHP framework](http://www.slimframework.com/)

 ## Installation